bsdpot/potluck/traefik-consul/README.md

 This is a flavour containing the ```traefik``` reverse proxy and load balancer preconfigured for usage with ```consul``` (e.g. [consul pot image on potluck](https://potluck.honeyguide.net/blog/consul/).

-Please note that a specific network configuration is suggested (see Installation-chapter).

 # Installation

 * Create your local jail from the image or the flavour files.